kaspar-p/kvstore/README.md

 In stage 3, we performed experiments to measure how Put, Get, and Scan performance has changed due to the additional features we added.
+We were not able to test for the effect of the buffer pool, but we expect that it likely improved performance.
 There is not much improvement when ```tiers=2```, despite the addition of LSM compaction and Btree search for SSTs.
-We were not able to test for the effect of the buffer pool, but we expect that it improved performance.
 We do see an improvement in Put performance for ```tiers=4```, though Get and Scan performance are worse, as might be expected for a higher number of tiers.
 These experiments can be run using the command:

 ```sh
 ./build/experiments/stage_3_experiments